 Tzx and Tzy tipper components do not exhibit maxima or minima above conductors, resistors or at contacts; in fact they produce cross-over type anomalies (Ward, 1959; Vozoff, 1972; Labson, 1985).
+The sign of the cross-over (positive-to-negative or neg-to-pos) or its polarity (normal or reversed) depends on the line direction and follows a well-defined convention.
 The crossover polarity sign convention for ZTEM is according to the right hand Cartesian rule (Z positive -up) that is commonly used for multi-component transient electromagnetic methods.

-For the South to North lines of the Block the sign convention for the Tzx in-line component crossover is positive-negative pointing south to north for tabular conductors perpendicular to the profile (Figure 6).
-For the Northeast to Southwest lines of the Block the sign convention for the Tzx in-line component crossover is positive-negative pointing southwest to northeast (Figure7).
-For tabular conductors perpendicular to the profile the corresponding Tzy component in-phase cross-over polarity is positive-negative pointing East to West, for North South lines, (90 degrees counter clockwise to Tzx) or southeast to northwest for northeast to southwest line according to the right hand Cartesian rule.
+For the north east to southwest lines of the block the sign convention for the In-phase Tzx in-line component crossover is positive-negative pointing N 65°E for tabular conductors' perpendicular to the profile (Figure 6-right).
+The corresponding Tzy component in-phase cross-over polarity is positive-negative pointing N 335°E (90 degrees counter clockwise to Tzx) according to the right hand Cartesian rule.